 For Appel, painting these creatures was an instinctual and even animalistic act.
 “I never try to make a painting,” he explained in 1956.
 “It is a howl, it is naked, it is like a child, it is a caged tiger.”
 In 2012, Appel’s Two Birds and a Flower (1951) set the auction record for the artist, selling for over $950,000 at a Christie’s auction.

-- Free returns: we take your satisfaction seriously.
-If an artwork doesn’t suit your expectations, return it within 14 days for a full refund.
+We take your satisfaction seriously.
+If an artwork doesn’t suit your expectations, return it within 14 days for a full refund (shipping costs excluded).

 Please note, however, that someone must be present to receive your delivery.
 The Shipping costs will be calculated at the 'checkout'.